elfxiong/wiktionary-translations-parser/README.md

 - `trans_lang_code`: the language code of `tranlation_lang`.
 This is the edition code used by Wiktionary, and it is [not from a single ISO standard](https://en.wiktionary.org/wiki/Wiktionary:Languages#Language_codes).
 - `pos`: the part of speech of the `headword` in `head_lang`.

-The output is a `.csv` with these six columns.
+The output is a `.csv` with these seven columns.

 ## Dependencies